 The Casino de Monte Carlo offers all formats of roulette, a game which is famously played there, stud poker, blackjack, craps and baccarat, as well as the traditional French game of Trente et Quarante.
 There’s also a range of video poker and slot games, but who would want to play those when you can pretend to be James Bond at the poker table?

 The only drawback with the Casino de Monte Carlo is the strict criteria for getting in.
 You’ll need to be dressed to impress, which means tuxedos and cocktail dresses, and on certain nights you may even need to prove you’ve got the cash to play at certain high stakes tables!
+A guide to the dress code of Monaco’s casinos.
 If there’s a film festival in nearby Cannes, then you may need an invite, with the casino often closed to the public to accommodate the super-rich stars and VIPs.

 A gambling trip to Monaco isn’t all just about the glitz and glamour, and there’s actually plenty of opportunities to have a great time if the Casino de Monte Carlo sounds a little pretentious in comparison to what you’re used to.
 The other big benefit of a casino holiday in Monaco is that there is plenty of sun, sea and sand, exceptional cuisine, and of course the rest of the French Riviera to explore!